lorians22/ChickenMap/README.md

     - Press `Backspace` just as you would normally to remove letters from the annotation.

     - Annotations will stay on screen for 5 seconds by default.

-- Press `s` to save a screencap of the current frame.
-A "Screencap saved!" message will appear in a set position on the screen.
-Screencaps are saved to the `screencaps/` folder, inside a folder named for the date and time that you ran the program.

   - Annotated images are saved as `.jpg` files in the `annotated_images/<timestamp>` directory, where `<timestamp>` is the system date/time when you ran the program.
 Filenames are based on the timestamp in the top-left corner of the video; annotations at the same timestamp are given a `_#` suffix to prevent overwriting.

+- Press `s` to save a screencap of the current frame.

+  - A "Screencap saved!" message will appear in a set position on the screen.

+  - Screencaps are saved to the `screencaps/` folder, inside a folder with name based on your system's date and time when the program started.

 ## Usage